ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ## Screencasting

-I record online courses for [Pluralsight](https://www.pluralsight.com/authors/steve-smith) and occasional [screencasts on YouTube](https://www.youtube.com/ardalis?sub_confirmation=1).
+I record online courses for [Pluralsight](https://www.pluralsight.com/authors/steve-smith) and occasional [screencasts on YouTube](https://www.youtube.com/ardalis?sub_confirmation=1) and for [NimblePros](https://www.youtube.com/nimblepros?sub_confirmation=1).
 I use [TechSmith Camtasia](https://www.techsmith.com/video-editor.html) to record and produce my screencasts and [TechSmith SnagIt](https://www.techsmith.com/screen-capture.html) for screenshots.
 I also use [LiceCAP](https://www.cockos.com/licecap/) for animated screen captures, which are useful for tweets and [emailed tips](/tips).

 ## Streaming